josiqq/flower/README.md

 $ npm run build
 ```

-don't complain about performance, tks :)
+dn't complain about performance, improve it. tks :)